psu13/mutable-hakyll/posts/the-ultimate-goto.md

 One of the more novel ideas implemented in Scheme was the notion that functions themselves would be manipulated as primitive values in the language.
 This is a natural outgrowth of the language's basis in the lambda calculus.
 Consider the code above.
 What we are really doing there is taking the name <em>add-one</em> and binding it to a value which is the function defined by the lambda expression.
 There are some tricky mechanical issues involved in implementing a mechanism like this.
 The main issue is that you need a way to capture bindings for all names that appear in the body of the function, even those that are not defined as arguments to the function.
 I'm not going to get into the details of where such bindings come from, or exactly how you implement this capture scheme.
 Let's just assume that we have a magic box that does the right thing, and let's call that box a "closure".

-In other words, an expression like <em>(lambda (x) (&#8230;))</em> constructs a special object which first captures bindings for all the names in the body of the function and then transfers control of the program to the function itself.
+In other words, an expression like `(lambda (x) (...))` constructs a special object which first captures bindings for all the names in the body of the function and then transfers control of the program to the function itself.
 But wait.
 That sounds a lot like the simple procedure call mechanism that we defined on our simple memory and GOTO machine.
 In the context of this paper, the phrase "The Ultimate GOTO" is used to illustrate that while procedure calls and GOTOs seem very different, in fact they are not.

 But there is more to it that this.